tinted-knight/counters/README.md

 Use this code as you wish at your own risk.
 Do not expect to see here `the right way` of doing things.
 Still, if it can help someone to learn a couple of `not todos`, I will be satisfied 😉

-### Todo notes
+### Todo notes, UX, some elements behavior

+- `BottomAppBar` UX is great because of `Back` button available at the bottom of the screen, though it looks weird with classic Android 3-button style navigation.
+- Two-line title on a main screen `TopAppBar` looks as nice when expanded as ugly when collapsed.
-- Chart.
+- `Chart`.
 I tried several libraries and was not satisfied.
 One was laggy, the other was ugly.
 Used now is very simple to set up.
-- Animations.
+- `Animations`.
 I tried oficial [animations](https://pub.dev/packages/animations) package, that implements material motion.
 It was lagging on my old (still not useles) Nexus 5.
-Sometimes looks like the app needs to drop some frames and warm up, first animations are laggy, then app work fine.
+- Sometimes looks like the app needs to drop some frames and warm up, first animations are laggy, then app work fine.
 Not satisfied.
+- Dark theme.

 # Copyright notes